mdellavo/standpipe/README.md

 Something you hook firehoses up to

+## Why do I need this?

+- Aggregate events across a host or cluster to minimize upstream API calls
+- simple async fire-and-forget API for clients, no need to deal with handling retries

 ## Design

-Standpipe is a simple TCP client/server.
+Standpipe is a simple client/server accessed over TCP or Unix domain socket.
 The standpipe client will accept events written to it, encode and forward them to the server.
 The standpipe server will aggregate events per stream and periodically forward to Kinesis Firehose.